radmarion/Learning-Resources/README.md

-# 🤖 AI & Robotics Lab Resource Hub
+# 🤖 AIRLAB Resource Hub

 Welcome to the official resource center of the AI and Robotics Lab!
 This repository curates high-quality resources for students, researchers, and enthusiasts interested in: